Category: bazaar

 Breakfast banter

-Early one morning, a few strangers huddled around a vendor who was cooking noodles called “Lot Cha” លតឆា during the bustle of breakfast.
+Early one morning at the market, a few strangers huddled around a vendor who was cooking noodles called “Lot Cha” លតឆា during the bustle of breakfast.
 The air was thick was humidity.
-At our corner of the table, a lady broke the news about her friend’s newborn baby who had just died.
-The other women condoled her in…
+At one corner of the table, a lady broke the news about her friend’s newborn baby who had just died.
+The other women…

 Hanging by a thread